 Vishing, also known as voice elicitation or voice phishing, is an attack method in which an organization’s employees are contacted via the telephone.
 The caller attempts to extract information necessary to compromise an organization.
-Vishing attackers will often use spoofing technology, exploiting trust in caller ID systems to establish credibility.
+Vishing attackers will often use spoofing technology, exploiting trust in caller-ID systems to establish credibility.
 Vishing attacks are low budget for the attacker and difficult to track by responders.
-Attackers rarely limit their targets to a single organization, industry or employee.
+Attackers rarely limit their targets to a single organization, industry, or employee.

 Why should my security team care about vishing?

 Attackers will always look for an easy way in.
-Ideally they will be able to get insiders to help by engaging with them and building trust relationships.
+Ideally, they will be able to get insiders to help by engaging with them and building trust relationships.
 The telephone is a great avenue to do this, and therefore vishing is becoming more commonly used as an attack vector.
-While phishing emails need to evade spam folders, a phone call, especially into the Sales, HR or Customer Service department, is far more likely to be answered.
+While phishing emails need to evade spam folders, a phone call, especially into the Sales, HR, or Customer Service department, is far more likely to be answered.
 According to a recent report by PinDrop Security, enterprise phone fraud incidents are up 30% since 2013, and it’s not just enterprises that are suffering.
 Average consumers are at risk, too.
 The report also indicates that U.S. consumers receive over 86 million scam phone calls per month.
 If individuals are unable to safeguard their own data, how can they expect to protect their organizations?

 Because vishing is a growing problem, many organizations haven’t properly trained employees to look out for malicious telephone activity.
-Therefore vishing calls often go unreported and often unnoticed.
-Many times, attackers aren’t looking for money, passwords or other confidential data directly.
+Therefore, vishing calls often go unreported and often unnoticed.
+Many times, attackers aren’t looking for money, passwords, or other confidential data directly.
 The call could be very discrete and even seem innocuous.
 The main goal is to obtain information.
-Even the tiniest, most insignificant detail, such as weekly delivery date or the type of printer used, can be used to construct a believable follow-on pretext.
+Even the tiniest, most insignificant detail, such as a weekly delivery date or the type of printer used, can be used to construct a believable follow-on pretext.

 Sometimes attackers are looking to obtain the information necessary to impersonate an employee or representative of an organization.
 For example, an attacker could pose as a representative from corporate headquarters and call individual employees to “update a database” and walk away with enough information to impersonate the employee called.
-In this instance, the attacker would ask for bits of information such as employee ID numbers, social security numbers or other information that could be used to impersonate the employee and breach the organization by conducting future vishing calls with internal support.
-By this point the attacker may have enough information to pass any knowledge-based authentication, or the ability to talk their way around it.
+In this instance, the attacker would ask for bits of information such as employee ID numbers, social security numbers, or other information that could be used to impersonate the employee and breach the organization by conducting future vishing calls with internal support.
+By this point, the attacker may have enough information to pass any knowledge-based authentication, or the ability to talk their way around it.
 Using the information obtained from just a few phone calls, the attacker could execute an account takeover to breach the organization’s network.

 Securing your organization against vishing attacks with VaaS